 "Open road" tolling in NH

 New Hampshire currently has "open road" or high-speed toll lanes at two toll plazas: Hampton and Hooksett.
 Drivers with an E-ZPass transponder can drive through those lanes and pay their toll electronically without slowing down.
 There are still manned toll booths at both of those plazas where vehicles without an E-ZPass transponder can pay the toll.

 With all-electronic tolling, all toll lanes are converted to "open road" — no manned booths are present.
 Those passing through would either use E-ZPass transponders to pay or would be mailed a bill based on a scan of their license plates.
 In Massachusetts, where many toll plazas have been converted to all-electronic tolling, those using the pay-by-plate system are subject to a higher toll rate.

-The transportation plan budgeted $34 million for conversion to "open road" or high-speed tolling at the Bedford, Dover and Rochester Toll Plazas.
+The latest New Hampshire transportation plan budgeted for all-electronic tolling to be implemented at the Dover and Rochester toll plazas.

 There are no new tolls currently included in the state's transportation plan.

-Supporters of new tolls, however, argue the money is crucial to fund bridge repairs, road maintenance and other needs.
+Supporters of new tolls, however, argue the money is crucial to fund bridge repairs, road maintenance, and other needs.